Become a baker using the Concordium Client#

 was done).
 It defaults to the account name “default”.

-If you want to keep the baker-credentials.json
+If you want to keep the validator-credentials.json

 output file in the same location as your other Concordium files, you can omit <concordium-data-dir>/